Gyms and fitness centers could get the green light to open up soon

 FRESNO, Calif.
-(KSEE) — Governor Gavin Newsom spoke on Wednesday with owners and CEO’s of gyms and fitness centers to develop a framework with guidelines on how to open up.
+(KGPE) — Gov. Gavin Newsom spoke on Wednesday with owners and CEO’s of gyms and fitness centers to develop a framework with guidelines on how to open up.

 “We don’t want to be naive and put out something that’s bland and doesn’t meet your unique criteria,” said Newsom.